Nutrition Services Department

 Nutrition Services Announcements

 - Paper applications will be distributed from your school site and are also available at the Nutrition Services Office.

 - Meal applications take up to 10 business days to process.
-If you do not receive a letter about the status of the application by mail, please contact our office.
+If you do not receive a letter about the status of the application by mail or e-mail, please contact our office.

-- Please make sure to update your contact information (address, phone number, e-mail address) with your school, so we can mail your letter to the correct address.
+- Please make sure to update your contact information (address, phone number, e-mail address) with your school, so we can e-mail or mail your letter to the correct address.

 - You must submit a new meal application every year.
 Meal applications are only good for one school year.

 - Your student's meal balance will roll over year to year.
 It will follow your student to any school within Glendale USD that they may attend.